≡ Menu

 Possible treatment options:

-1. Medications: There are several medications that can be used to treat stroke, including medications to dissolve blood clots (thrombolytics) and blood thinners to prevent new clots from forming.
+1. Medications: Several medications can be used to treat stroke, including thrombolytics (medications to dissolve blood clots) and blood thinners to prevent new clots from forming.

 2. Surgery: In some cases, surgery may be necessary to remove a blood clot or repair a damaged blood vessel.